sameerhimati/adMute/README.md

 If the extension stops working:

 1. Check if it's enabled by clicking on the extension icon.
-2. Try refreshing the YouTube page.
+2. Try refreshing the streaming service page.
 3. If issues persist, try disabling and re-enabling the extension.
 4. As a last resort, uninstall and reinstall the extension.